↓ Skip to Main Content

 Sometimes you need a whale, sometimes you need a minnow

-By greg Posted on 2012-03-06 Posted in Uncategorized
+By Greg Posted on 2012-03-06 Posted in Uncategorized Tagged with VMware

 In the old days, when buying a server, you brought the most powerful you could afford.
 You need capacity to grow, and you were intending it to last three to five years.
 So you buy the big box (the whale), …